Toasted black sesame seeds are mixed with sweetened condensed milk and heavy cream to make this delicious black sesame ice cream.

-I LOVE all things black sesame.
+I LOVE all things black sesame seeds.
 The weird gray color, the roasty toasty flavor, the way it works in both savory and sweet… I especially like the sweets.
 When I visit Japan, I always make sure to eat a black sesame soft serve cone.
 And pudding.
 Annnnnnd cake.
 Can’t get enough, seriously.

-Today I’m introducing an easy no-churn black sesame ice cream that anyone with a blender and whisk can make in just a few minutes.
-The black sesame ice creams that I’ve seen via blogs I follow and Pinterest searches usually ask for black sesame paste.
+Most of the black sesame ice cream recipes I’ve seen via blogs I follow and Pinterest usually ask for black sesame paste.
 Honestly, you may be able to get that in California or places with a high Japanese population, but here in the Midwest the best I can do is a container of the plain ol’ seeds.
 I wanted to make a recipe that would only require seeds, to make it more accessible.

 I was a little skeptical at first, but once I tried it out I was converted!
 Its texture is creamy and you can easily scoop it with a spoon.

 So how about it?